Northern Virginia Divorce Lawyers

 Under Virginia law, it takes at least six months to obtain a divorce, if the divorce is uncontested, the spouses have a written settlement agreement, and have no children.
 In divorce cases where the spouses cannot agree on all the terms of the divorce decree, the process can take up to a year or more.

-At Hale Ball, our goal is to use our knowledge of the law and our negotiating skills to make the divorce process as smooth and speedy as possible for our clients.
+At HALE BALL MURPHY, PLC, our goal is to use our knowledge of the law and our negotiating skills to make the divorce process as smooth and speedy as possible for our clients.
 The sooner a divorce can be finalized, the sooner the former spouses and children can start to build a new, stable future.

 Our family law attorneys bring decades of legal experience to their representation of divorce clients in and around Northern Virginia.